Package 'StepReg'

 type = "linear",

-strategy = c("forward","bidirection","subset"),
+strategy = c("forward", "bidirection", "subset"),

-metric = c("AIC","BIC","SL"))
+metric = c("AIC", "BIC", "SL")

-plot(x, strategy = "forward", process = "overview")
+plot(result, strategy = "forward", process = "detail")

 ## End(Not run)